Is Sri Lanka a country you have wondered about visiting?

 About 6kms from Polonnaruwa ancient city is the family-run Jaga Restaurant.

-Jaga Restaurant has an organic garden-to-table restaurant with the most delicious food.
-The owner explained each vegetable curry dish to us, along with the chicken dishes too.
+Jaga Restaurant is an organic garden-to-table restaurant with delicious food.
+The owner explained each vegetable curry dish and the chicken dishes.

 Before leaving, we were invited to leave a message on the restaurant wall.